AdamMashaka/SIM_Alert/readme.md

 ## Model Training

-To train the machine learning model for plant disease recognition, follow these steps:
+To train the machine learning model for unauthorized access detection, follow these steps:

 1. **Preprocess Fingerprint Images**:
     - Load images from the specified directory.